 The purring sound acts as a natural painkiller.
 Cats, despite being injured or in pain, can frequently be found purring, which appears to help alleviate their discomfort.

-The act of purring can also reduce a cat’s stress levels, promoting a state of calm that is beneficial for their overall health.
+The act of purring can also reduce a cat’s stress levels, promoting a state of calm that is beneficial for its overall health.

 7 Healing Benefits Of A Cat’s Purr

 Cats are more than cute companions; they’re walking, purring, and health boosters.
 Let’s explore seven ways a cat’s purr promotes healing.